Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Provision PnP Tenant template to SharePoint
 -----------------------------------------
 The action provisions a PnP tenant template to an existing SharePoint tenant.
+You can use both xml and pnp templates.
+Xml templates are better to use for simple templates with schema only.
+If you want to use resource and content files - better to use PnP templates.

 .. rubric:: Parameters